Experimental robustness benchmarking of quantum neural networks on a superconducting quantum processor

-Our experiment was executed on a frequency-tunable flip-chip superconducting quantum processor with $72$ qubits and $126$ couplers in a two-dimensional array (Fig.~\ref{fig1}\textbf{g}).
-The characteristic transition frequencies of the couplers exceed those of the qubits, enabling dynamic tuning of effective nearest-neighbor coupling through magnetic flux biasing.
-For the experiment, we selected a one-dimensional (1D) array comprising 20 qubits, where arbitrary single-qubit gates and two-qubit controlled-Z (CZ) gates can be implemented for each qubit and adjacent qubit pairs.
-To achieve high-fidelity parallel gates, we constructed an error model to optimize the operating frequencies of all qubits and the interaction frequencies of two-qubit gates, avoiding two-level system (TLS) regions and suppressing residual coupling.
+Our experiments are executed on a frequency-tunable flip-chip superconducting quantum processor with $72$ qubits and $126$ couplers in a two-dimensional array (Fig.~\ref{fig1}\textbf{g}).
+For the experiment, we selected a one-dimensional (1D) array of $20$ high-quality qubits, where arbitrary single-qubit gates and two-qubit controlled-Z (CZ) gates can be implemented for each qubit and adjacent qubit pairs.
+To achieve high-fidelity parallel gate operations required by the algorithm, we constructed an error model to optimize the operating frequencies of all qubits and the interaction frequencies of two-qubit gates, avoiding two-level system (TLS) regions and suppressing residual coupling.
 See Supplementary Sections VI and VII for the device parameters and calibration details.